 A transparent proxy firewall does not modify the request or response beyond what is required for proxy authentication and identification.
 An example of a transparent proxy firewall is SOCKS.
-The DB2 database system supports SOCKS Version 4.

 Stateful multi-layer inspection (SMLI) firewalls

 The stateful multi-layer inspection (SMLI) firewall uses a sophisticated form of packet-filtering that examines all seven layers of the Open System Interconnection (OSI) model.